lhcopetti/mtg-anki/README.md

 - [ ] Incorporate downloading a fresh export from scryfall project during build
 - [ ] Limit the number of definitions
 - [ ] Add link to reference card (sentence)
+- [ ] Consider a sub-deck structure
+- [ ] Consider adding decks for card names

 ### Deck Format